 |Gutenberg Aparthotel behind palm trees|

 The hotel is located on a small street directly off of the base of the Ramblas.
 This allows customers of the hotel to be in close walking distance of many tourist attractions.
 The Ramblas is home to the famous Boqueria food market, which is a five-minute walk from the hotel.
-This is a great place to buy ingredients to cook in the hotel kitchens.
+This is a place to buy ingredients to cook in the hotel kitchens.

 |Museu Maritim de Barcelona|